abtzpro/SafetyChex/README.md

 SafetyChex is devloped by abtzpro, Adam R, and HelloSecurity

-Changes to come: The ability to add a chosen endpoint added to the code as a prompt issued to the user at script runtime.
+Changes to come:
+The ability to add a chosen endpoint added to the code as a prompt issued to the user at script runtime.

 The ability to add and customize IOC provider sources as a setup text based prompt at script runtime.

+The ability to choose an email provider and sign in for alerts when an IOC has been found on the scanned endpoint.

+The ability to remediate when possible as a text based prompt when an IOC is found.